midu123/TriGRF/README.md

 # TriGRF
-Code and Data in this work will be available later.
+Code and Data in this work will be available when the manuscript is accepted